-If you suspect that fraud waste or abuse is occurring, please let us know.
-If you believe you have seen any fraud, waste or abuse activities, you can contact us immediately at 1-855-323-4578 (TTY 711), Monday - Sunday, 8 a.m. to 8 p.m.
+If you suspect that fraud, waste or abuse is occurring, please let us know.
+If you believe you have seen any fraud, waste or abuse activities, you can contact us immediately at 1-855-323-4578 (TTY 711), Monday - Sunday, 8 a.m. to 8 p.m., seven days a week.
+On weekends and on state or federal holidays, you may be asked to leave a message.
+Your call will be returned within the next business day.
 We will conduct a thorough investigation and work with state and federal government agencies to make sure your rights and services are protected to the fullest extent.

-You may also report anonymously 24 hours a day 7 days a week at 1-866-364-1350 (TTY: 711), Monday - Sunday, 8 a.m. to 8 p.m.
+You may also report anonymously 24 hours a day 7 days a week at 1-866-364-1350 (TTY: 711).